Target level of study

 21h

-TD courses in English for students in the Master 1 Physics program, who are aiming for professional autonomy in scientific English.
+English tutorial course for students enrolled in the Master 1 Physics program who wish to become proficient in scientific English.

 ECTS